 Suicide Protocol and Prevention

 The Lee County School System takes school attendance very seriously.
 We have a local policy outlining how we address school absenteeism Code of Conduct.
-We also have a Student Attendance Protocol.
+We also have a Student Attendance and School Climate Protocol.
 If a student has missed the maximum number of days from school in grades 6-12 and there are extenuating medical circumstances then they can file an appeal Attendance and Appeal Procedures.

 Homeless and Foster Youth

 Georgia law and local protocol states employees of the Lee County School System report any suspicion of child abuse or neglect to an administrator/designee or their supervisor (click here for policy).

 The Hospital/Homebound Program is a service for students who are physically unable to attend school for a period of ten (10) days or more.